EditB/100-days-of-code/r1-log.md

 ### R1D8
 - Finished lesson 9.
 Had a late night last night and a very hot (44 degree) day today so my brain was a bit slow.
 But still sat down and did some coding (an hour and half all up in 2-3 goes)

+### R1D9
+- Finished lesson 9, started at lesson 10, but got stock on how to call listener several times.
+How to check when to close connection...